 Sterling silver is a popular choice for jewellery and for good reason - it’s attractive, elegant, durable and high-quality.

-Because of this, some people like to wear their treasured sterling silver jewellery at all times so that they don’t forget to put it on.
+Some people like to wear their treasured sterling silver jewellery at all times so that they don’t forget to put it on.
 This even includes wearing it in the shower!
-However, in this blog, we explore why it might not be a good idea to shower with sterling silver.
+However, we explore why it might not always be a good idea to shower with sterling silver.

 Can you shower with sterling jewellery?